 Method Coverage Decisions for Medical Care - Contact Information CALL 1-855-670-5934 Calls to this number are free.
-Representatives are available 7 days a week, 8 a.m.-8 p.m.
-(Apr.
-1-Sept.
-30, Mon.-Fri., 8 a.m.-8 p.m.).
+Representatives are available 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday - Friday from April 1 to September 30.
 After hours and on holidays, please leave a message and a representative will return your call on the next business day.
-Health Care Professional available 24 hours a day, 7 days a week.
 Customer Relations also has free language interpreter services available for non-English speakers.
 TTY 711 Calls to this number are free.
-Representatives are available 7 days a week, 8 a.m.-8 p.m.
-(Apr.
-1-Sept.
-30, Mon.-Fri., 8 a.m.-8 p.m.).
+Representatives are available 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday - Friday from April 1 to September 30.
 After hours and on holidays, please leave a message and a representative will return your call on the next business day.
 FAX 1-617-972-9487 WRITE Tufts Health Plan Senior Care Options Attn: Customer Relations P.O.
-Box 9181 Watertown, MA 02471-9181
+Box 9181 Watertown, MA 02471-9181 WEBSITE www.thpmp.org/sco